fifthcontinent/fifthcontinent/content/index.md

 ## Where we are

 We are based on Romney Marsh, at the south eastern edge of England.
 It’s sometimes called the fifth continent, a name from a time when geographers divided the world into four continents.
-Its a a place that still feels apart from the world.
+Its a place that still feels apart from the world.

 We are as close to Lille as we are to London and have worked on projects across Europe.